0livare/pushup-cli/README.md

 ### Config file location

-pushup uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for configuration file support.
-This means you can configure pushup via (in order of precedence):
+pushup uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig#cosmiconfig) for configuration file support.
+This means you can configure pushup via [any standard configuration method](https://github.com/davidtheclark/cosmiconfig#cosmiconfig).

-- A `"pushup"` key in your `package.json` file.
-- A `.pushuprc` file written in JSON or YAML.
-- A `.pushuprc.json`, `.pushuprc.yml`, `.pushuprc.yaml`, or `.pushuprc.json5` file.
-- A `.pushuprc.js`, `.pushuprc.cjs`, `pushup.config.js`, or `pushup.config.cjs` file that exports an object using `module.exports`.
-- A `.pushuprc.toml` file.

 You can place your config file directly in your project so that your whole team can take advantage of it, or in your home directory for your personal use.

 Placing the config directly in the project is nice because that allows customizing the ticket prefix on a per-project basis.
+You can also customize config options via the [CLI options](#CLI-Options).

 ### Config file contents

 Your configuration file may contain the following keys:

-- `format` (default: `TICKET-BRANCH`) - The format of the remote branch to be pushed.
-Can optionally accept certain placeholders that will be replaced with calculated values.
+- `format` _(default: `TICKET-BRANCH`)_ - The format of the remote branch name to be pushed.
+It can optionally accept certain placeholders that will be replaced with calculated values.
 All text that does not match a placeholder will not be modified and will become part of the remote branch name.

   The currently supported placeholders are: